Project Spotlight: Sensory Architects

 What They’ll Do

-Record patterns and preferences in their Sensory Diary
+collect reflections and observations in their Sensory Diary and Designer’s Journal

 What They’ll Learn